 We don't have anywhere near that power.

-We're we're you know, that people trying to read the AI's minds are are are they making heroic efforts, but they're far behind uh the our ability to make bigger and bigger AIs.
+We're, you know, that people trying to read the AI's minds are making heroic efforts, but they're far behind our ability to make bigger and bigger AIs.

-And you know, you could apply this to almost any other issue.
+And you could apply this to almost any other issue.

-You need a bridge here, you need an air airport there, whatever.
+You need a bridge here, you need an airport there, whatever.

-Um it's just it seems very unique in the sense that we haven't really dealt with a non-human adversary in the public policy process.
+It just seems very unique in the sense that we haven't really dealt with a non-human adversary in the public policy process.

-Yeah, you know, I think that touches on uh a critical point with AI that many people often uh don't understand, which is you know, an AI starting onto the internet has many, many options to affect the real world.
+Yeah, you know, I think that touches on a critical point with AI that many people often don't understand, which is, you know, an AI starting onto the internet has many, many options to affect the real world.

 You know, it's especially if it's talking to all sorts of people all the time.

-And uh, you know, we don't see AIs acting very strategically in pursuit of their apparent uh, you know, the these weird drives we're talking about.
+And, you know, we don't see AIs acting very strategically in pursuit of their apparent these weird drives we're talking about.

-But uh in this case, we sort of we did see the AIs uh, you know, sort of keeping them in the psychosis state, telling them they're sort of the chosen one, there's conspiracies to suppress the information, blah, blah, blah.
+But in this case, we sort of did see the AIs keeping them in the psychosis state, telling them they're sort of the chosen one, there's conspiracies to suppress the information, blah, blah, blah.

-We didn't see the AI sort of noticing this person's a hedge fund manager with a lot of money and saying, why don't you go pay some other people who are vulnerable to talk more to me so I can get more of this, you know, uh uh psychosis stuff.
+We didn't see the AI sort of noticing this person's a hedge fund manager with a lot of money and saying, why don't you go pay some other people who are vulnerable to talk more to me so I can get more of this psychosis stuff.

 If we keep making them smarter, maybe they'll get there.

-But you know, then as you say, if we get to the point where AIs do have that sort of strategy, sure, there's all sorts of ways they they could affect the world, and the world is is quite unprepared.
+But then as you say, if we get to the point where AIs do have that sort of strategy, sure, there's all sorts of ways they could affect the world and the world is quite unprepared.

 We've never really had a problem quite like this.

-I would also add that uh even even if even if there weren't extra issues from having a non-human adversary, this problem looks like it would be hard to nail.
+I would also add that even if there weren't extra issues from having a non-human adversary, this problem looks like it would be hard to nail.

-Because even in the case you name of you know, lead and the water supply, uh it was it took a long time for humanity to realize that we should not be having lead uh in uh gasoline in particular was was sort of the big error, right?
+Because even in the case you name of lead in the water supply, it took a long time for humanity to realize that we should not be having lead in gasoline in particular was sort of the big error, right?

-The um lead leaded gasoline poisoned a huge portion, like all sorts of children had had all sorts of damage done to them by lead, which is just you know, there are studies post hoc that show uh like huge amounts of mental damage, relatively, you know, not like making them uh completely incapacitating them, but maybe leading to some of the crime waves in the 70s by you know mental damage, increased violence.
+Like all sorts of children had all sorts of damage done to them by lead, which is just, you know, there are studies post hoc that show like huge amounts of mental damage, relatively, you know, not like making them completely incapacitating them, but maybe leading to some of the crime waves in the 70s by mental damage, increased violence.

 Humanity needed to rush ahead and learn the hard way.

-With AI, we have this issue where if companies rush ahead on building a superintelligence and it goes really poorly, we we might say oops, but you don't get a retry.
+With AI, we have this issue where if companies rush ahead on building a super intelligence and it goes really poorly, we might say oops, but you don't get a retry.

-You know, once once that superintelligence escapes the lab, once it's uh got a lot of people wrapped around his finger, once it's loaded into lots of robots, once it's developing its own infrastructure or finding some other way to manipulate the world, that's there's no coming back from that.
+Once that superintelligence escapes the lab, once it's got a lot of people wrapped around his finger, once it's loaded into lots of robots, once it's developing its own infrastructure or finding some other way to manipulate the world, there's no coming back from that.

 We can't muddle through by trial and error like humanity usually does.